 In some situations, however, police officers will make an arrest on the spot without consulting any prosecutors or getting a warrant.
 They can only do this if they have probable cause to make the arrest, such as in a situation where they personally witness you commit a crime like arson.
 Once the officers place you under arrest, you will be taken back to the local police station for what is known as the booking process.
 Once you have been booked, the arresting officers will write up their police report and forward it to the prosecutor for review.
 The prosecutor will then have to make a decision about whether or not the information in the report constitutes probable cause to charge you with a crime

 For those in custody, official charges against you must be filed within 48 hours, not counting the day of your arrest, weekends, or holidays.
 If you are released before the 48 hour period expires, however, the police can simply re-arrest you later once the prosecutor has decided that charges are merited, so long as the statute of limitations has not expired.
 Furthermore, if the prosecutors need more time, they can request an extension from the court, which is usually granted.
-However, if you are held in jail for the 48 hour period and no charges have been filed or extension has been requested, a skilled criminal defense attorney like those at The Law Offices of Lloyd Long can make a motion for your release and to dismiss any charges subsequently filed as being in violation of your constitutional speedy trial rights.
+However, if you are held in jail for the 48 hour period and no charges have been filed or extension has been requested, a skilled Montgomery County criminal defense lawyer like those at The Law Offices of Lloyd Long can make a motion for your release and to dismiss any charges subsequently filed as being in violation of your constitutional speedy trial rights.

 If You or a Loved One is Being Held without Charges by the Philadelphia Police, Contact our Battle-Tested Attorneys Today